Alfonso Ribeiro: Later work

-On May 19, 2015, Ribeiro was named Bergeron's successor to host America's Funniest Home Videos.
-In July 2015, Ribeiro made a cameo appearance in the music video for "All Night" by pop-rock band R5.
+On May 19, 2015, Ribeiro was named Tom Bergeron's successor to host America's Funniest Home Videos.
+In July, Ribeiro made a cameo appearance in the music video for "All Night" by pop-rock band R5.
+In September, he returned to Dancing with the Stars as a guest judge in week three of season 21, and he substituted for Bergeron as host the following week, after Bergeron's father became ill.

-In October 2018, he was announced as the host of the UK game show Money Tree.
-On October 12, 2018, Ribeiro was announced to sit in for Bruno Tonioli as guest judge on Strictly Come Dancing for week 5.
-He joined regular judges Craig Revel Horwood, Darcey Bussell, and Shirley Ballas.
-This also occurred for week 5 of the 2019 series.
-He also appeared as a contestant on a special Child TV Stars episode of Weakest Link in 2001.
-He made it into the final round but lost to Keshia Knight-Pulliam.
+In October 2018, he was announced as the host of the British game show Money Tree.
+That month, it was also announced that Ribeiro would sit in for Bruno Tonioli as guest judge on Strictly Come Dancing for week 5, joining regular judges Craig Revel Horwood, Darcey Bussell, and Shirley Ballas.
+This would also occur in week 5 of the 2019 series.

-Catch 21 was revived in 2019, and Ribeiro returned as the host.
+Catch 21 was revived in 2019, and Ribeiro returned as the host, with his former Dancing with the Stars partner Witney Carson joining as co-host.
 His role earned him a 2020 Daytime Emmy nomination for Outstanding Game Show Host, but he lost to Alex Trebek.
 He earned another nomination the following year, but again lost to Trebek.

-In 2020, Ribeiro starred in a series of commercials for State Farm Insurance as a fanatic of Chris Paul.
-In 2021, Ribeiro voiced a character in Muppets Haunted Mansion.
+In 2020, Ribeiro starred in a series of commercials for State Farm Insurance as a Chris Paul impersonator.
+In 2021, he voiced a character in Muppets Haunted Mansion.

+In 2022, Ribeiro joined season 31 of Dancing with the Stars as co-host of the show, alongside host Tyra Banks.
+After Banks departed the show following season 31, Ribeiro became the main host of the show, with Julianne Hough joining as co-host, assuming Ribeiro's previous role.